Em01/ProjectX/README.md

 ![Unipop on an iPhone](public/readme_images/iPhoneTemplate.jpg)
 ![Unipop in an Apple workplace](public/readme_images/WorkspaceTemplate.jpg)

-  unipop is a website and mobile app that enables students to buy and sell things in a speedy and trusting environment.
+  Unipop is a website and mobile app that enables students to buy and sell things in a speedy and trusting environment.
 Unipop connects you only to the students with your university.
 It was created for our final project at Makers Academy.

   Unipop is optimized for iPhones.